zebrunner/carina/docs/automation/api.md

 #### HTTP method and path
 The last step before the test implementation itself is the association of the domain object class and the required HTTP method and path.
-It should be defined in /carina-demo/src/main/resources/_api.properties file, the key should be equal to domain class name, value has the following pattern {http_method}:{http_path}.
-HTTP path may contain placeholders, HTTP method should be one of the following variants: GET, POST, PUT, UPDATE, DELETE.
+It should be defined in /carina-demo/src/main/resources/_api.properties file, the key should be equal to domain class name, the value has the following pattern {http_method}:{http_path}.
+The HTTP path may contain placeholders, the HTTP method should be one of the following variants: GET, POST, PUT, UPDATE, DELETE.
 ```
 #=====================================================#
 #=================== API methods  ====================#